-Fitbit’s offering, on the other hand, comes with Amazon’s Alexa built-in.
-This allows you to perform certain actions with your voice such as setting alarms or even controlling smart home devices at your place.
+On the other hand, Fitbit’s offering comes with Amazon’s Alexa built-in.
+This allows you to perform certain actions with your voice, such as setting alarms or even controlling smart home devices at your place.

 Battery Life and Display

-The Fitbit Versa 2 can survive up to 6 days away from its charger while the Garmin Forerunner 45 can barely take it one step further at 7 days.
-However, one thing to keep in mind here is that Garmin’s battery life can be greatly reduced if you are using the built-in GPS.
-It’s one of the most power-hungry components that the Fitbit Versa 2 doesn’t have at all.
+The Fitbit Versa 2 can survive up to 6 days away from its charger, while the Garmin Forerunner 45 can barely take it one step further at seven days.
+However, one thing to remember here is that Garmin’s battery life can be significantly reduced if you use the built-in GPS.
+It’s one of the most power-hungry components that the Fitbit Versa 2 doesn’t have.

-Still, at the end of the day, that’s somewhat a win for Garmin’s offering.
+Still, that’s somewhat a win for Garmin’s offering.

 Both watches come with a colored display and an Always On option.
 However, the Fitbit Versa is noticeably larger at about 1.4 inches compared to the Forerunner 45’s 1.04 inches.
 Not to mention the superior resolution of 300×300 against Garmin’s 208 x 208.

 - Use amazon Alexa built in to get quick news and information, check the weather, set timers and...

 - Based on your heart rate, time asleep and restlessness, sleep score helps you better understand your...